 Note: GJEL Accident Attorneys does NOT handle Medical Malpractice cases.
 To find a Medical Malpractice attorney please check with the California State Bar.

 California Code Section 340.5 sets out the time limit if a death was caused by the negligent actions of a medical professional.
 In such cases, the family members have three years from the date of the injury to file a claim OR one year from the date the injury was or should have been discovered.
-This can get complicated and it is important to discuss the statute of limitations with a lawyer immediately if you believe your loved one was a victim of medical malpractice.
+This can get complicated and it is important to discuss the statute of limitations with a lawyer immediately if you believe your loved one was a victim of medical malpractice, and in those situations consulting a medical malpractice wrongful death attorney can help you determine the correct filing deadlines and preserve your rights.

 Cases Where The Government was at Fault